-These visits are scheduled over 3 hours for a single programme.
-If more than one programme is being considered at the same time, it may be necessary to hold the event over a longer period.
-In the case of overnight stays, the University will be responsible for accommodation and overnight expenses.
+These visits are scheduled over half day for a single programme.
+If more than one programme is being considered at the same time, it may be necessary to hold the event over two days.
+In this case, the University will be responsible for accommodation and overnight expenses.